 - Isolation.
 “When you can’t hear well, it’s like visiting a foreign country and not understanding the language,” Dr. Ewing-Wilson says.
 “We know that people who feel disengaged or socially isolated are at a higher risk for developing dementia.”

 - Brain atrophy.
 Older adults with hearing loss have less gray matter in the part of their brain that receives and processes sounds from the ears.
 “When someone has less brain power it affects their memory, problem-solving skills and overall thinking ability,” she says.

 Even though hearing loss reduces quality of life, many people with hearing issues don’t seek help as soon as they should.
 That may be because hearing aids are costly, or because hearing loss develops slowly.
 Also, the brain’s ability to compensate and adjust to gradual hearing changes makes hearing loss difficult to recognize without professional testing.

 This hesitancy to nip hearing loss at its early stages concerns Dr. Ewing-Wilson.

 “If you are experiencing steady or profound hearing loss, you should be tested by a certified audiologist,” she says.
 “The sooner a person has a baseline hearing screening the better.
 Catching and treating a hearing deficiency early can slow, or stop, its progression.”

-Dr. Ewing-Wilson says that currently there isn’t a lot people can do to stop dementia once it sets in, but there are ways boomers and seniors can work towards protecting their brains.
+Dr. Ewing-Wilson says there isn’t a lot you can do to stop dementia once it sets in, but there are ways boomers and seniors can work toward protecting their brains.